 Epidemiology of peritoneal-based malignancies and their treatment:

 Cytoreductive surgery (CRS) and hyperthermic intraperitoneal chemotherapy (HIPEC) have been shown to improve survival in selected patients with peritoneal carcinomatosis.
-We have performed close to 200 HIPEC procedures thus far, which is the largest known experience in Asia.
+We have performed more than 440 HIPEC procedures thus far, which is the largest known experience in Asia.
 Our own institution's analysis has statistically shown that CRS and HIPEC be safely carried out in Asian patients with peritoneal carcinomatosis from ovarian, colorectal, appendiceal, mesothelioma, and primary peritoneal origins.
 Our research revolves around identifying the prognostic factors that determine the outcomes, as well as quality of life (QOL studies) and cost-benefit analysis.
 In addition, we have a basic science team working on the genetic profile of peritoneal tumours, identifying prognostic markers, carcinogenic pathways and novel therapeutic targets that can be used for peritoneal metastases from gastric and colorectal as well as of ovarian and primary peritoneal origin.
 We study the molecular profiles of peritoneal carcinomatosis from different tumour histological types to examine if there is any commonality between them and to identify potential biomarkers and therapeutic targets.
 Similarly, our postulation is that mucinous tumours of colorectal and ovarian origins share some characteristics in their profiles.
 We are also working, in collaboration with other researchers and clinicians, on the establishment of cell-line and xenograft models to better understand the biology of disease.

 Multidisciplinary management of sarcomas: